التصدي لف ريوس كورونا المُستجد COVID-19 (Arabic)

 For Families with Pets: NYC Emergency Management and the Animal Planning Task Force have established a COVID-19 Pet Hotline for pet owners who are impacted by COVID-19 and need assistance.
 Call (877) 204-8821, open 7 days per week 8am to 8pm ET.
 (See flyer in English or Spanish)

-With schools closed and kids at home, many parents are facing added stress.
+With schools reopening and limited in-person activities at home, many parents are facing added stress.
 Here are ways parents can destress:

 As we remain in our homes for extended periods of time to help stop the spread of COVID-19, parenting can be especially challenging.